Italian corvette Caracciolo (1869): Design

-The design for Caracciolo was prepared by the naval engineer Giuseppe Micheli; she was the first screw corvette to be built by Italy following the unification of the country in 1861, though the unified Regia Marina (Royal Navy) inherited several sail and screw corvettes from the navies of the constituent countries, including Naples, Tuscany, and Sardinia.
+The design for Caracciolo, sometimes referred to as Francesco Caracciolo, was prepared by the naval engineer Giuseppe Micheli; she was the first screw corvette to be built by Italy following the unification of the country in 1861, though the unified Regia Marina (Royal Navy) inherited several sail and screw corvettes from the navies of the constituent countries, including Naples, Tuscany, and Sardinia.

 The ship was 64.3 m long between perpendiculars, and she had a beam of 10.94 m and an average draft of 4.97 m.
 She displaced 1553 LT.
 She had a crew of 247.
+Her hull was of wooden construction, and it was sheathed with copper to prevent marine biofouling during extended cruises.

 Her propulsion system consisted of a single marine steam engine that drove a single screw propeller.
 Steam was supplied by four coal-fired fire-tube boilers that were manufactured by the firm Guppy of Naples.
 Caracciolo could steam at a top speed of 9.2 kn from 973 ihp.
+The ship had a storage capacity of 144 t of coal for the boilers.
 While steaming at a speed of 8.5 kn, the ship could cruise for 960 nmi.
 To supplement the steam engines, she was fitted with a full ship rig.
 During an extensive modification in 1893–1894, the ship's engine was removed and she relied solely on her sailing rig.

-The main battery for Caracciolo originally consisted of six 160 mm muzzle-loading guns, three guns per broadside.
+The main battery for Caracciolo originally consisted of six 160 mm muzzle-loading guns, which were cast-iron weapons that were built-up for greater strength.
+They were carried on the upper deck, three guns per broadside.
 In 1875, a single 381 mm torpedo tube was installed, though this was only retained for five years.
 During the 1893–1894 reconstruction, she was rearmed with a light armament consisting of two 75 mm guns and four 57 mm guns.